MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/OKD/Docs/GettingStarted/SettingUpCluster/README.md

 $ oc tag --source=docker openshift/deployment-example:v2 deployment-example:latest

-Your application’s deployment config is watching deployment-example:latest and will trigger a new rolling deployment when the latest tag is updated to the value from v2.
+Your application's deployment config is watching deployment-example:latest and will trigger a new rolling deployment when the latest tag is updated to the value from v2.

 You can also use an alternate version of the command: